Excel VBA Sub Procedure

 Types of VBA Subroutine

-The words “Public” & “Private” are accessibility modifiers which allow us to use them sub procedures differently.
+The words “Public” & “Private” are accessibility modifiers that allow us to use them sub procedures differently.

 - Public Sub Procedure allows us to use the procedure in all the modules of the workbook.

 - Private Sub Procedure allows us to use the procedure only in the current module, nowhere else.

 For example, look at the below image of Public Code which is there in Module 1.

 Now in Module 2 also I can use this subprocedure.